-Zombieland Saga Season 2 has officially been confirmed to be coming out in April 2021, the Spring 2021 anime season.
+Zombieland Saga Season 2 has officially been confirmed to be coming out on April 8, 2021, the Spring 2021 anime season.

 During a July 2019 speech given at the Zombie Land Saga LIVE IN SAGA event, actor Hakuryu (who is a native to Saga Prefecture) announced that Zombie Land Season 2 will be called Zombieland Saga Revenge.
 But when will Zombieland Saga Revenge come out?